epfl-ada/ada-2024-project-adaspeedia/README.md

 4. Does the moderation of LLMs introduce biases in the computed semantic distance from LLM games, and in particular do LLMs inflate the semantic distance when considering sensitive associations like 'Slavery' and 'African American'?

 5. Do we observe the same difference between distances from human games and LLMs games, and between distances from human games and LLM embeddings?
-  - Is there a correlation between the distances from LLM games and the ones from LLM embeddings vectors?

-### Discarded questions:
-- Which semantic distance is “better,” i.e. encodes the most “common sense” as measured by crowd-workers in section 5.2 of the paper?
-Answering this question seemed impractical to implement, whether the ratings would be collected with human crowd-workers or with LLMs instructed to perform the same task (after verifying they give similar results).
-- How does the obtained distance measure and its ratings change if we prompt the LLM to use a specific notion of distance while it is playing the game and choosing which links to pick?
-- How does prompt engineering impact semantic distance measures ?
-This question falls out of the scope of our analysis.

 ## Additional datasets